Safety & Autism Centers

 Security and Safety Precautions at Lighthouse Autism Center

 One of the most important criteria for choosing an autism therapy center is safety.
-When working with children who have autism, safety is of the most paramount importance.
+When working with children with autism, safety is of paramount importance.
 At Lighthouse Autism Center, we are committed to providing the utmost security for your child, ensuring a safe and educational environment.

 There are several safety precautions taken in order to ensure the safety of your child.
 These include: